Healthy or toxic: who decides what your relationship with the digital will be?

-Almost all my mornings start thanks to digital technology – my phone rings with the same awful tune that used to drag me out of bed at 6 am back in high school.
+Almost all my mornings start thanks to digital technology – my phone rings with the same awful tune that drags me out of my sleep since in high school.
 After my sleep gets interrupted, I either open my eyes and reach for my phone or choose the more dangerous path – go back to sleep for “five more minutes”.
 Either way, whenever I do decide to start my day – I grab my phone.
-Thinking about it now, I don’t really give myself a moment’s break to look at the ceiling or take in my surroundings after waking up – It’s almost as if I choose to engage with the digital world before I even give myself a chance to interact with the real one.
+Thinking about it now, I don’t really give myself a moment’s break to look at the ceiling or take in my surroundings immediately after waking up – It’s almost as if I choose to engage with the digital world before I even give myself a chance to interact with the real one.
 This concept feels both strange and unsettling, yet it’s easily justifiable.
 The digital world offers something that the real world can’t – connections with people who aren’t physically present.
 Typically, in the mornings I see a notification from my dad who has sent me a quick good morning text from back home (Bulgaria), and some voice messages from my best friend (who’s studying in New York) recounting something exciting that happened to her the night before.
 Safe to conclude that in a sense rather than alienating me from relationships, the digital world actually helps me stay connected with those who are far away.

-Of course, like everything else in this world, the digital has its downsides.
 There have long been discussions about the ethical implications of using social media.
 It feels like the line of a healthy amount of digital use gets overstepped a little too often by both adults and children.
-As much as I hate to admit it, from time to time I personally feel like the lure of social media and all this digital content is stronger than me and tempts me to consume it.
+As much as I hate to admit it, from time to time I personally feel like the pull of social media and all this digital content is stronger than me and tempts me to consume it.

 A significant point of concern connected to excessive use of social media (specifically by young people) emerged last year (2023) – a high-profile lawsuit involving Meta, the parent company of Facebook, Instagram, WhatsApp, and Messenger.
 Filed by a coalition of 41 states and the District of Columbia, the lawsuit accuses Meta of deliberately designing its platforms to induce compulsive use among young users.